How Many Pieces of Paper Per Tree? Understanding the Environmental Impact of Paper Production

 |---|---|---|

-| Extended Producer Responsibility (EPR) | Requires manufacturers to finance collection and recycling of their paper products. | Walmart’s 2023 pledge has already removed 1. |
+| Extended Producer Responsibility (EPR) | Requires manufacturers to finance collection and recycling of their paper products. | In the EU, EPR has raised paper recycling rates from 55 % in 2005 to over 73 % today.
+Here's the thing — |

 | Carbon Pricing for Forestry | Assigns a monetary value to carbon stored in trees, incentivizing longer rotations and reduced harvest intensity.
-Which means s. | In the EU, EPR has raised paper recycling rates from 55 % in 2005 to over 73 % today. |
+In real terms, | Studies in Canada show a 10 % carbon price can cut forest‑related emissions by 15 % within a decade. |

-| Zero‑Deforestation Commitments | Large retailers pledge to source only from responsibly managed forests.
-2 million hectares of high‑risk logging from its supply chain.
-That's why | |
+| Zero‑Deforestation Commitments | Large retailers pledge to source only from responsibly managed forests. | Walmart’s 2023 pledge has already removed 1.But 2 million hectares of high‑risk logging from its supply chain. |

 | Digital‑First Government Policies | Mandates that public agencies file, store, and share documents electronically wherever feasible.
-Because of that, federal Government’s “Paperless Initiative” saved ~3.
-Consider this: | Studies in Canada show a 10 % carbon price can cut forest‑related emissions by 15 % within a decade.
-5 million tons of paper in 2022 alone. |
+Because of that, | The U. This leads to s.
+Federal Government’s “Paperless Initiative” saved ~3.5 million tons of paper in 2022 alone. |

 Emerging Technologies Reducing the Paper Footprint